curioussoulscafe/curious-souls-cafe/README.md

 Welcome to the [Curious Souls Café](https://curioussoulscafe.substack.com/about)!
 This [web app](https://curioussoulscafe.github.io/curious-souls-cafe/) is your companion for exploring fascinating ideas and fostering meaningful connections with others.
 Through thought-provoking questions, it offers conversation starters for friends, prompts for personal journaling, or fresh ideas to ponder.

 Originally created to facilitate meaningful discussions during Curious Souls Café [meetup events](https://curioussoulscafe.substack.com), this app is now available to everyone, bringing the spirit of curiosity and connection to your fingertips.
+(Please note that the app is in active development, and some features may be added, updated, or removed as we continue to improve the experience.)

 ## 🚀 How to Start the Live Web App